Rural Housing Service, USDA.

-This proposed rule has been determined to be non-significant and, therefore was not reviewed by the Office of Management and Budget (OMB) under Executive Order 12866.
+This final rule has been determined to be non-significant and, therefore was not reviewed by the Office of Management and Budget (OMB) under Executive Order 12866.

 Environmental Impact Statement

-This document has been reviewed in accordance with 7 CFR part 1940, subpart G, “Environmental Program.”
+This document has been reviewed in accordance with 7 CFR part 1970, “Environmental Program.”
 RHS has determined that this action does not constitute a major Federal action significantly affecting the quality of the environment.
 In accordance with the National Environmental Policy Act of 1969, Public Law 91-190, an Environmental Impact Statement is not required.